 What Reddit Says:

 "Cheap electric grinders are way worse than a 1Zpresso.
-If you want similar results from electric, you're looking at a Niche Zero or DF64." — r/espresso
+If you want similar results from electric, you're looking at premium grinders like the Niche Zero or DF64." — r/espresso

 Best For: Espresso enthusiasts on a budget, travelers, or anyone who values grind quality over convenience.